 To see the best (and worst) times to visit, please read our reviews of our recommended places to stay

-For shorter distances, hail a tuk-tuk (open-sided three-wheeler) at least once, for the experience, or take a motorcycle taxi - but be prepared for fumes.
+BY ROAD: For shorter distances, hail a tuk-tuk at least once, for the experience, or take a motorcycle taxi - but be prepared for fumes.
 Metered taxis can be flagged down everywhere.
-Ignore calls from stationary ones outside your hotel; they pay protection and pass the cost on to you.
-Insist the driver turns on the meter.
-Don't plan on driving yourself unless you know the city well.

 BY BOAT: Longtail boats whizz up and down the main river (Chao Phraya) and the smaller canals.
 Larger ones act like buses on certain canal routes, the smaller ones like taxis on a private-fare basis.
 There are also larger river boats plying the main stretch of the Chao Phraya between Saphan Taksin bridge (south) and Ratanakosin (north).
 Many riverside hotels have their own courtesy boats.